About

 Longer Bio

 I spent my childhood exploring the fields and forests near my home in western Pennsylvania.
-I climbed trees, waded in ice-cold streams, and roamed the woods for miles, usually in a pair of old sneakers.
+I climbed trees, waded in ice-cold streams, and roamed the woods, usually in a pair of old sneakers.
 I also helped care for my family’s sprawling homestead and large gardens.
 Those early experiences gave me a deep love of nature and a lot of curiosity about how it works.

 I earned a BS in biochemistry from the University of Massachusetts and a PhD in cellular & molecular biology, with a focus on plants, from the University of Wisconsin.
-I continued my studies of plant biology as a postdoctoral fellow at Penn State University.
+I then worked as a plant biology postdoctoral fellow at Penn State University.
 Along the way, I took coursework to follow my side interest: understanding how children learn science.

-Instead of becoming a professor or research scientist, I decided to focus my career on sharing my curiosity about science and nature with young readers.
+Instead of becoming a professor or research scientist, I focused my career on sharing my curiosity about science and nature with young readers.
+I became a children’s science writer.

 I’m a member of the National Association of Science Writers, SCBWI, and The Poet’s Garage, a collective of professional children’s poets.
 I’m represented by Sarah Stephens at Red Fox Literary.